 An explanation of how the complaint will be investigated and how the complainant may further pursue the complaint, including, but not limited to, Internet Web links to this information on the United States Department of Education Office for Civil Rights’ Internet Web site.

-- [Description of SWS’s complaint investigation policy/procedure]
+- Description of SWS’s complaint investigation policy/procedure (new document under construction, coming soon)

 - US Dept. of Ed., Office for Civil Rights “How to File a Discrimination Complaint with the Office for Civil Rights” webpage